 The SingHeng Cultural Institute and Presbyterian church offers children’s and adult education courses in Chinese and Spanish.

 Those looking for alternative medical treatments come here to find acupuncturists and Chinese remedies at the neighborhood herbalists.

-In 2006 a group of area businessmen tried to get Chinatown officially recognized as its own neighborhood along with the 48 other ‘barrios’ of Buenos Aires, but the Department of Urban Planning rejected the idea, noting that the denomination does not actually reflect the neighborhood’s true population.
+In 2006 a group of area businessmen tried to get Chinatown officially recognized as a distinct neighborhood in addition to the 48 other ‘barrios’ of Buenos Aires.

 Some say, ‘Feng Shui? — No Way!’